Introduction

 At it's core UDL is about two things.

 No two people are alike.
-And, our personal experiences and lifestyle (diet, exercise) continue to alter our brain so that even identical twins learn and experience the world differently.
+Our personal experiences, learning experiences and habits (diet, exercise, sleep, meditation, social connections, etc.) continue to alter our brain (and body!) so that even identical twins learn and experience the world differently.

 UDL addresses this variability in three areas, recognizing every learner differs: in how they develop and apply internal motivation (the why of learning); in how they access and process information to make meaning (the what of learning); and in how they personalize strategies to solve problems and express understanding (the how of learning).